General Course Information

-The MMNP course is a yearlong, in-depth exploration of natural history.
+The MMNP course is a 10 month, in-depth exploration of natural history.
 Following graduation, Maine Master Naturalists are ready to introduce others to Maine’s natural world.

 Time Frame

 The course runs from January through October.
-Typically, classes occur twice a month: one weekday evening and one full day Saturday of class and field work.
+Typically, fully in-person classes occur twice a month: one weekday evening and one full day Saturday of class and field work.

 Location

-The Maine Master Naturalist course moves to a new location each year.
-Courses have been offered in Augusta, Belfast, Blue Hill, Bridgton, Calais, Ellsworth, Falmouth, Holden, Lewiston, MDI, South Paris, Waterville, Wells, and Wiscasset.
+The Maine Master Naturalist course is held in in a different location each year.
+Courses have been offered in Auburn, Augusta, Belfast, Blue Hill, Bridgton, Calais, Ellsworth, Falmouth, Holden, Lewiston, MDI, South Paris, Waterville, Wells, and Wiscasset.
 Anyone in reasonable driving distance of a course should seize the opportunity to apply.

 Planning, Instruction, and Support